Why Closing the Customer Feedback Loop is a High-Value Activity

 Never Create the Expectation that you WILL Follow Up

 Of course, it would be very difficult for any busy consumer-facing business to follow up on every piece of feedback, particularly if you’re being successful at capturing it in high volumes.
-It would be a huge mistake to create the expectation that there will be a follow up because the resources required to manage such an operation would be significant.
+And the truth is, the worst thing you can do is to create the expectation that there will be a follow up when you don’t have the resources to do it.
+It is always better to under-promise and over-deliver to wow customers rather than doing it the other way around and disappoint them.

 The goal should be to respond to as much customer feedback as possible, which in an ideal world would be all of it.
 Avoid promising that you WILL follow up but certainly do not state that you WILL NEVER follow up.
 There is nothing wrong with offering a secondary channel that will receive a more immediate customer support response, but stating outright that the feedback being provided is not going to get any direct attention is discourteous at best.

-Why is Closing the Feedback Loop so Important?
+Why is Closing the Customer Feedback Loop so Important?

 Why respond to customer feedback from promoters?